Just what are the purposes of a budget?

 The opposite could not be more true.

 Following a budget means you’re taking control of your finances.
 Within that control, there are boundaries you set so you don’t fall into a financial crisis.
-Inside those boundaries, you can enjoy all of the freedom and flexibility you want, and still be assured that your spending decisions are supporting your goals.
+This way, you can enjoy all of the freedom and flexibility you want (within the boundaries you set), and still be assured that your spending decisions are supporting your goals.

 Maybe one month you want to allocate more money toward entertainment.
 If this is important to you, then you should!
 Or, perhaps you need to save up for an upcoming purchase.
 By adjusting your budget so it reflects what you value, you can avoid overspending.

-Your budget helps you work *toward* financial freedom, so you’re not imprisoned by poor financial choices.
+Your budget helps you take control of your money and work toward financial freedom, so you’re not imprisoned by poor financial choices.

 - keep a “miscellaneous” or “spontaneous” category in your budget for those occasional unplanned purchases

-- make adjustments to your budget every month so you account for any uncommon expenses
+- make adjustments to your budget details every month so you account for any uncommon expenses

 - review your budget once every 6 or 12 months, to make sure it still reflects your priorities and goals